ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

 To promote a read-only replica from the UI, click the **Promote Read-Only Replica** button.

 Upon promotion, the read-only replica terminates its connection to the leader and becomes a stand-alone {{site.data.keyword.databases-for-enterprisedb}} deployment.
-The deployment can start accepting and executing read and write operations, backups are enabled, and it is issued its own admin user.
+The deployment can start accepting and running read and write operations, backups are enabled, and it is issued its own admin user.
 A new data member is added so the deployment becomes a cluster with two data members.
 This increases the cost as it is billed at the same per member consumption rate, but the deployment has two members instead of one.

 When you promote a read-only replica, you can skip the initial backup that would normally be taken upon promotion.
-Skipping the initial backup means that your replica becomes available more quickly, but there is no immediate backup available.
+Skipping the initial backup means that your replica becomes available more quickly, but no immediate backup is available.
 You can start an on-demand backup once the promotion process is complete.

 Once a read-only replica is promoted to an independent deployment, it is not possible to revert it back to a read-only replica or have it rejoin a leader.